danial23/wiktionary-chrome-extension/README.md

 - Once the side panel is open, search Wiktionary by highlighting a word.

-- To change the language of Wiktionary, right-click the Wiktionary icon and select "options".
+- To change the language of Wiktionary, right-click the extension icon and select _options_.

 **Popup Mode:** Toggle popup mode by pressing Alt+P, then highlight a word (by double-clicking or dragging) to see its definition(s) in a popup.
 Popup Mode is only available in English.
 You can change this shortcut on chrome://extensions/shortcuts

 _Note:_ In PDF files, the methods above do not work.
-You can instead highlight the word while the side panel is open, then right click and select "Wiktionary Search".
+You can instead highlight the word while the side panel is open, then right click and select _Wiktionary search_.

 ## Developer notes